-Knowledge Base D Use of Engineering Tools A Impact on Society and the Environment Problem Analysis A Individual and Team Work Ethics and Equity Investigation Communication Skills Economics and Project Management Design A Professionalism Life-Long Learning D
+Knowledge Base I Engineering Tools I Impact on Society Problem Analysis I Individual & Teamwork Ethics and Equity Investigation I Communication I Economics and Project Mgmt.
+Design I Professionalism Life-Long Learning

-Notation: I - The instructor will introduce the topic at the level required.
-It is not necessary for the student to have seen the material before.
-D - There may be a reminder or review, but the student is expected to have seen and been tested on the material before taking the course.
-A - It is expected that the student can apply the knowledge without prompting (e.g. no review).
+Rating: I - The instructor will introduce the topic at the level required.
+It is not necessary for the student to have seen the material before. <math>D - There may be a reminder or review, but the student is expected to have seen and been tested on the material before taking the course.
+A - It is expected that the student can apply the knowledge without prompting (e. g. no review).